 The right spot and richest soil

-Here’s the thing—growing giant pumpkins is really a race to stuff your super-squashes with as much sunshine and nutrients as your growing season can provide.
-So choose your gardening location carefully!
-In a perfect world, your pumpkin will have 10’ of well-tilled soil in a spot that soaks upat least eight hours of sun per day.
+In a perfect world, your pumpkin will have 10’ of well-tilled soil in a spot that soaks up at least eight hours of sun per day.
 Good drainage will keep vines and fruit hydrated without encouraging mold, rot, or blight.
 And you should amend the soil with 6” of compost before you plant.
-The winter before you grow your giant pumpkin, build the soil up into a low mound and cover it with compost and some kind of cover or cover crop.
-All winter long, your soil will absorb important nutrients to support rapid growth in the spring and summer.

 Giant pumpkin seeds that grow … and grow … and grow

-If you want the best chance at a blue ribbon, buy authentic, tried-and-true Dill’s Atlantic Giant Pumpkin Seeds.
+If you want the best chance at a blue ribbon, try the authentic, tried-and-true Dill’s Atlantic Giant Pumpkin Seeds.
 And if you purchase your Dill’s from Pinetree Garden Seeds, you will know you are getting the real deal for the right price and not a knock-off.

 About a month before your final frost date, plant those giant pumpkin seeds in peat pots indoors.
-Award-winning pumpkins will not thrive in windowsills!
+Award-winning pumpkin seeds will not thrive in windowsills!
 You will want to invest in grow lights and heating pads to provide your pumpkin seeds with radiant heat and steady light.
 Remember—this is a race and you want your plants to have a real head start.
-When your seedlings have put out their first few sets of leaves and the soil temperatures outdoors have warmed to at least 70 degrees Fahrenheit, it is time to think about hardening off your pumpkin plants for transplant.

 Identify your healthiest, happiest seedlings and give them some space.
 Some growers go all-in with just one seedling but most gardeners give several hearty seedlings a chance to show their stuff before winnowing down to one.